Connective C*-algebras: Connectivity of Lie group -algebras

 We denote by $\widehat{G}_d\subset \widehat{G}$ the discrete series representations.
 It consists of unitary equivalence classes of square-integrable representations Harish-Chandra has shown that the discrete series representations of a semi-simple Lie group $G$ are parametrized by compact Cartan subgroups and in particular $G$ has discrete series representations if and only if it has a compact Cartan subgroup, \cite{Harish-Chandra-discrete1, Harish-Chandra-discrete2}.

-We recall the following facts from \cite[p.72]{Herb}.
+We recall the following facts from \cite[p.72]{Herb} concerning cuspidal parabolic subgroups.
 Let $H$ be a Cartan subgroup of $G$.
-Then $H$ decomposes as a direct product $H=TA=T\times A$, where $T$ is a compact group and $A$ is a vector group isomorphic to $\R^n$ for $n\geq 0$.
+Then $H$ decomposes as a direct product $H=TA=T\times A$, where $T$ is an abelian compact group and $A$ is a vector group isomorphic to $\R^n$ for $n\geq 0$.
 The case $n=0$ occurs when $H$ is a compact Cartan subgroup.
 The centralizer of $A$ in $G$ denoted by

 is a Levi subgroup of $G$.
-This means that there is there is a parabolic subgroup of $G$ of the form $P=LN$ (not unique) with $L$ as a Levi subgroup.
+This means that there is a parabolic subgroup of $G$ of the form $P=LN$ (not unique) with $L$ as Levi subgroup.
 Since $A$ is central in $L$, $H$ is a relatively compact Cartan subgroup of $L$, i.e. $H/Z(L)$ is compact.
 This implies that $L$ has discrete series representations.
-Thus $P$ is a cuspidal parabolic subgroup of $G$.
+Such a parabolic subgroup $P=LN$ is called cuspidal.